PyO3/pyo3/guide/src/async-await.md

 First, it helps to have a little background on Python's async functions.
 Async functions in python are simply functions that return a `coroutine` object.
-You can read more about `coroutine` objects in the [Python 3 docs](https://docs.python.org/3/library/asyncio-task.html), but for our purposes, we really don't need to know much about them.
+You can read more about `coroutine` objects in the [Python 3 docs](https://docs.python.org/3/library/asyncio-task.html).
+For our purposes, we really don't need to know much about them.
 The key factor here is that calling an `async` function is _just like calling a regular function_, the only difference is that we have to do something special with the object that it returns.